 So I guess I am an adult, but I'm also just me.
 And that's okay.

-But then, on a slightly more humorous note, there's another aspect of adulthood that I will absolutely admit to not having: practical skills.
+On a slightly more humorous note, there's another aspect of adulthood that I will absolutely do not have: practical skills.
 When it comes to living on my own, taking care of myself, I am a big bucket of fail.
 Here is a short list of some of the things that adults should be able to do that I have found myself failing at.

 - Putting things back in their proper places (I just forget, okay?)

 - Laundry (You mean I have to wash my clothes... a lot?)